 Accommodation is offered to students in 2-bed rooms with private facilities.
 In general use in the residences are rest rooms, laundries, kitchens.

 Students at the boarding school are provided with a comprehensive meal.
 Hot breakfasts, lunches and dinners are served in the cafeteria cafeteria on campus.

-In their free time, students of St Gilgen International School can study music (classical, jazz), art (in particular web design), master media technologies, engage in theater and take part in productions.
+During free time, students of St. Gilgen International School can study music (classical, jazz), art (in particular web design), master media technologies, engage in theater and take part in plays.

-Depending on the season, school students have the opportunity to practice the following sports:
+Depending on the season, school students have an opportunity to practice following sports:

 On weekends and every Wednesday afternoon, students can ride on the slopes, since winter sports are included in tuition fees - such as skiing or sledding, snowshoeing, and so on.

-The St Gilgen International School campus includes historic (modernized) buildings and modern buildings.
+The St. Gilgen International School campus includes historic buildings and modern buildings.
 The educational buildings are equipped with modern classrooms, a library, several computer classes, cafeterias, lounge zones.
-Also in the infrastructure of a private school is a theater, a cinema, a lake boat station, an indoor sports complex, shops, an art studio, several grounds for team games, tennis courts.
+Also, there is a theater, a cinema, a lake boat station, an indoor sports complex, shops, an art studio, several grounds for team games, tennis courts.
 Also on the territory there are recreation areas, cafes.
-Residential fund is represented by residences of high comfort.

 Required documents, depending on the type of institution: